prasadposture/SQL/README.md

 # SQL
-Adding all the publicly available sources I used for learning SQL here.
-This piece of work isn't produced by me.
+Adding all the publicly available sources I used for learning SQL here to access them whenever they needed or wherever they needed.
+Credits will be given to the creators for the respectively material.